HOW DID OUR TEAM PREPARE FOR THE WEB SUMMIT 2019?

 It took us a week to develop the application.
 Since each team member has different operating systems, we decided to make the application cross-platform using Flutter, the best tool to develop high-quality apps for Android and iOS.
 To store data and work with analytics, we used Firebase.
 In case of a poor internet connection, we used an offline-first approach to developing a mobile app.
 An offline-first app allowed us to download updates from the server when the connection was available while simultaneously uploading the changes we made while offline.

 You will find plenty of articles tips on how companies prepare and learn from attending Web Summit.
 Well, we won’t be an exception and would like to share with you our ideas:

 - Be strategic with your time.
 Don’t spend all of it with your group.
 You see them every day.
 Expand your networking and use every minute at the conference to good use.

 - Identify the companies and people relevant to your work.
 Contact them and try to schedule a meeting during Web Summit.
 Come prepared and try to get the most out of every meeting.
 Listen more, talk less.

 - Be prepared.
 It’ll be much harder to set up all meetings and arrange schedules once you arrive and Portuguese madness begins.
 Have a fixed schedule and clear goals.
 It’ll give you a sense of accomplishment once you follow them.

 - Don’t burn out.
 Give yourself time to rest, and don’t forget that you’re in sunny Portugal.

-As a result, we were able to interview representatives of more than 50 startups from different industries and with different products.
-Every time we explained to someone the cx-aware solutions development approach and its benefits to startups in terms of product design & development, we looked at their reaction.
-All respondents willingly participated in the survey and asked questions that in the future will help us improve our approach.
+As a result, we interviewed representatives of more than 50 startups from different industries and with different products.
+Every time we explained the CX-aware solutions development approach and its benefits to startups in terms of product design & development, we looked at their reaction.
+All respondents willingly participated in the survey and asked questions that will help us improve our approach.
 In addition, we talked about product design in startups, and, based on the results of the surveys, we’re preparing a research paper which we will publish shortly.